Name tag with your Puppy's Name & Your contact information

 Crate.
 An XXL 48 in. crate with a divider that your puppy can grow into is perfect for keeping your puppy safe and helps with potty training.
 We've found that having a grate on the bottom crate pan is super helpful when potty training.

-Large Dog Bed
+Flat Dog Bed

 Baby gate and/or Exercise pen

-Slicker brush
+Long pin Slicker brush

 Dog Toothbrush & Enzymatic Toothpaste, optional: water additive(VOHC approved recommended)